TheButchersBoy/members-of-parliament/README.md

 5.We plan to organizie the data in a way that clients can peform search on the data

 ## Database

 1. Identify the objects that would be used together and combine them in one collection.
 2. Separate data that can be referred to from multiple places into its own collection.
 3. Reference only when there are many to many relationships
 4. Child data would only have one to one relationship with parent.
-5. We plan to avoid deepnesting in mongo rows/documents 6.Every document should be designed to be atomic.
+5. We plan to avoid deepnesting in mongo rows/documents
+6. Every document should be designed to be atomic.

 ## Coding

 1. We plan to use descriptive variable names and comments
 2. Every function or component should have only one purpose.
 3. Prevent dependecy injection by letting user only interact with the public areas of the website and prevet from entering data to the website